The Three Sectors of the US Oil and Gas Industry: Upstream, Midstream, and Downstream

-The U.S. oil and gas industry has traditionally been broken down into three distinct business sectors: upstream, midstream and downstream.
-The upstream sector consists of those individuals and companies who explore for and drill wells to produce the oil and natural gas.
-The midstream sector consists of companies that build and operate pipelines and plants that break the natural gas streams down into their individual components.
-And the downstream sector is made up of refiners of crude oil and exporters of both crude and liquefied natural gas.
+The oil and gas industry in the United States has traditionally been broken down into three main business sectors: upstream, midstream, and downstream.
+The upstream sector consists of individuals and companies who explore for and drill wells to produce oil and natural gas.
+The midstream sector consists of companies that build and operate pipelines and plants that break down natural gas streams into their individual components.
+The downstream sector is made up of crude oil refiners and exporters of both crude and liquefied natural gas.

 These are the widely recognized and accepted sectors of the domestic industry.

-The upstream industry sector is very diverse, consisting of thousands of producers of all shapes, organizational structures and sizes.
-There are the small private independent producers we like to refer to as the “moms and pops.”
-At the other end of the spectrum are the fully-integrated, “major” companies with recognizable brands like ExxonMobil, Chevron and the domestic segments of Shell and BP.
+The upstream sector of the US oil and gas industry is very diverse, consisting of thousands of producers of all shapes, organizational structures, and sizes.
+At one end of the spectrum are the small private independent producers, commonly referred to as “moms and pops.”
+At the other end are fully-integrated major companies with recognizable brands like ExxonMobil, Chevron, and domestic segments of Shell and BP.

-Situated in between those two extremes are the companies that make up the sub-segment typically referred to as the “large independents.”
-These are the predominately corporate upstream companies with multi-billion-dollar market valuations who have been the most active drillers and producers in the U.S. shale industry for the last quarter-century.
+In between those two extremes are the companies that make up the sub-segment typically referred to as the “large independents.”
+These are the predominately corporate upstream companies with multi-billion-dollar market valuations who have been the most active drillers and producers in the US shale industry for the last quarter-century.

 To fill that perceived void, the Domestic Production Council (DPC) was established by a group of large independents in the late 1990s.
 As the shale revolution gathered force during the first decade of this century, driven in large part by these big independents, the name was changed to the American Exploration and Production Council, or AXPC.

 The Effectiveness of AXPC in Representing Large Independents